samiBendou/MathToolKitCPP/README.md

 - Cascade calls (matrix.shift().fill(), ...)

-The documentation of the framework is currently contained in header files.
+The documentation of the framework is currently hosted at : https://samibendou.github.io/MathToolKitCPP/.

 ### Compatibility